Best Pork Cut For Pulled Pork

 Some purists will claim that the smoke from the charcoal alone is enough to flavor the meat, but an industry of smoke wood providers would beg to differ.
 Like your dry rub, experiment with what is out there to find a great wood, or even a combination of woods.
 Fruit and nut woods go well with pork.
 Keep in mind that your wood should smoke, not burn.
 We often wrap our wood in aluminum foil to keep it smoldering for longer.
 Finally, figure out if you want to smoke only part of the way or the entire time; it can be frustrating to have to maintain temperature and smoke for hours upon end, but the end result can be worth it.

-Pulled pork can take up to 16 hours to smoke, but with a little luck yours won’t take quite that long.
+Pulled pork can take up to 16 hours of cook time to smoke, but with a little luck yours won’t take quite that long.
 In case you’ve never done it before, know that the meat plateau is a fact of life; at around 150-170, the meat will slow its cooking for anywhere from two to six hours.
 This is the time during which those connective tissues turn into rich juices, so don’t even think about rushing it.
 Once your pork hits around 195, wrap it in foil and let it set for a few minutes before shredding and serving with your favorite barbecue sauce.

 Frequently Asked Questions